-The water heater, when installed with the supplied mounting system, is suitable for installations with an inclination of up to 30°.
-Where the solar water heater is installed at inclinations greater than 30°, a With-Pitch frame is necessary.
-Contact Rheem or your local Rheem Solar Water Heater Distributor for details.
+The water heater is suitable for installations with an inclination of up to 30°.
+Where the solar water heater is installed at inclinations greater than 30°, a With Pitch frame and tank frame mounting kit are necessary.
+Refer to your local Solar Distributor for details.

 A Variable-Pitch frame can be installed to increase the angle of inclination of the thermosiphon solar water heater.
-This type of frame should be used if the roof pitch is less than 10° or is more than 20° below the optimum angle.
-Contact Rheem or your local Rheem Solar Water Heater Distributor for details.
+This type of frame should be used if the roof pitch is less than 10° or varies by more than 20° below the optimum angle.
+A tank frame mounting kit is also required with a Fixed Pitch frame.
+Refer to your local Solar Distributor for details.

 The use of a Variable-Pitch frame should be discussed with the system owner.
-If this option is neither possible nor acceptable to the system owner, then the system owner needs to be made aware of, understand and accept that solar system performance will be reduced and increased boosting may be required to meet their hot water requirements.
+If this option is neither possible nor acceptable to the system owner, then the system owner needs to be made aware of, understand and accept that increased boosting may be required to meet their hot water requirements.